Road Services - Emergency and storm response

 Downed trees on public roadways

-Please contact King County Road Services at 206-296-8100 or toll-free at 1-800-KCROADS if there are downed trees within the public roadway and right-of-ways.
+Please contact Road Services at 206-296-8100 or toll-free at 1-800-KCROADS if there are downed trees within the public roadway and right-of-ways.
 The location of the problem and any information provided will be dispatched out to the appropriate Maintenance Division.
 If power lines are involved, contact your local power provider immediately.
 Do not go near the downed power lines!
 County crews will complete the clearing and cleanup once the power company has removed the trees or limbs from the lines and safety threats have been removed.

 Snow and ice weather events